hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

   * Judgement Sampling - experts decide whom to participate
   * Snowball Sampling - randomly select the initial group, then each individual in the group to norminate more participates

+### Distributions
+* [Check my past notes about some popular distributions][17]
+* [Discrete Probability Distributions][18]
+  * It has well summarized the examples and formulas of discrete probability distributions we will meet in life (interviews :P)
+  * Bernoulli Distribution, Binomial Distribution, Multinomial Distribution, Hypergeometric Distribution, Negative Binomial Distribution, Geometric Distribution, Geometric Distribution
+  * `nCx = n!/(x! * (n-x)!)`

 ## Resources